-Introduction to the science of decision making and risk theory.
+(I) Introduction to the science of decision making and risk theory.
 Application of decision analysis and utility theory to the analysis of strategic decision problems.
 Focuses on the application of quantitative methods to business problems characterized by risk and uncertainty.
 Choice problems such as decisions concerning major capital investments, corporate acquisitions, new product introductions, and choices among alternative technologies are conceptualized and structured using the concepts introduced in this course.
-Prerequisite: EBGN504.
+3 hours lecture; 3 semester hours.